 Other authors (Ciani and Matassino), deny the Podolian origin of Italian grey cattle breeds, remarking that similar macrocerous (broad-horned) cattle are documented in Mediterranean region since the Neolithic age, living together with their wild ancestor Bos primigenius, and assume that the Balkan livestock is instead derived from the Italian one.
 The paintings and sculptures of the Egyptians and Minoan show cattle with traits close to the present macrocerous cattle, like Maremmana or Iberian breeds, such as Spanish and Portuguese Cachena (see image of bull and cows) and Portuguese Barrosã (see image of bull and cow), which show horns' shape particularly close to Maremmana, though having for the rest very different traits.

-Also in Italy representations of macrocerous cattle were found, such as the XI century b.C. bronze foil cup found in Tolfa, in the heart of Latium Maremma, the Villanovian askos of Tarquinia museum, again in Latium Maremma (VIII century b.C.), and from Bologna (725-680 b.C.), the bronze group of a ploughman with two oxen, of the late VIII century. b.C. and the sacrifice scene on a bronze vase, of the second half of VIII century b.C., both from Bisentium (on Bolsena lake), like the Etruscan frescoes from the "tomb of the Bulls" of VI century b.C., in Caere (Cerveteri, again in Latium Maremma), the repoussage silver urn representing a bull's head from Duce tomb, at Vetulonia museum (in Tuscan Maremma) and the small ox heads adorning the bronze basin from Bernardini tomb of Palestrina (675 b.C.), exposed at Villa Giulia National Etruscan Museum in Rome, in Villa Poniatowski location.
+Also in Italy representations of macrocerous cattle were found, such as the XI century b.C. bronze foil cup found in Tolfa, in the heart of Latium Maremma, the Villanovian askos of Tarquinia museum, again in Latium Maremma (VIII century b.C.), and from Bologna (725-680 b.C.), the bronze group of a ploughman with two oxen, of the late VIII century. b.C. and the sacrifice scene on a bronze vase, of the second half of VIII century b.C., both from Bisentium (on Bolsena lake), like the Etruscan frescoes from the "tomb of the Bulls" of VI century b.C., in Caere (Cerveteri, again in Latium Maremma), the bull represented on the repoussage silver urn and the charriot coping from the Duce tomb of Vetulonia (in Tuscan Maremma), kept at Florence Archaeological Museum and the small oxen heads adorning the bronze basin from Bernardini tomb of Palestrina (675 b.C.), exposed at Villa Giulia National Etruscan Museum in Rome, in Villa Poniatowski location.